eah13/task2-markup-webcode/README.md

 You will need to do the following for the assignment to be considered complete.
 The knowledge necessary for all of this is in the class session notes.

-1. Choose and fork a Jekyll theme for your website.
-I will provide a list of recommended themes.
+1. Choose a Jekyll theme for your website.
+I will provide a list of recommended themes. **Clone** the theme to a new Cloud9 workspace.
+Install jekyll with `gem install github-pages`
 2. Edit the configuration and put your site online at http://YOUR-GITHUB-USERNAME.github.io.
+You will need to change the url of `origin` to do this.
 3. Edit and customize the style of your site.
 4. Create pages relevant to your purpose (e.g. - an "about" page, a "projects" page, an "interests and hobbies" page, etc.).
 5. Ensure that your site has sensible navigation (i.e. - Can I get to all of the pages you have created?
 Is this process intuitive?)